 Write an overview explaining what your show is about.
 The title should give an idea of what your show is all about, but your overview will tell a little bit more about what people can expect, for example: "Every week I will talk to one of the leading photographers in the industry to share their story" or "Every week I will give you a quick overview of what it takes to become a professional photographer".

 3. Record your podcast.

-Once you've figured out your topic, it’s time to record your podcast (which I'll cover in my next few posts).
+Once you've figured out your topic and you have your basic audio knowledge downpat, it’s time to record your podcast (which I'll cover in my next few posts).
 If this is your first podcast, you don't really need anything fancy; you can even use your smartphone to record yourself if that’s all you have.
-For a level up in quality, a recorder, a microphone, a quiet space and a laptop is all you’ll need.
-Once you get serious, you can invest money in high end equipment or even a full studio set up, but while you're starting it's best to test the waters without dropping big bucks.
+To level up in quality, an audio recorder and mixer such as the Rodecaster Pro II is a high quality option, a microphone we hire and recommend for podcasts is the SM7b, a quiet space and a laptop is all you’ll need.
+Once you get serious, you can invest money in a full studio set up, but while you're starting it's best to test the waters without dropping big bucks.
 Alternatively, if you wanted to try out the idea, hiring podcast recording equipment is a cost effective way to get your ideas recorded.

 4. Edit your podcast.

 The next step is to edit what you've recorded.
 This step is cleaning up background noise, editing out sections you want removed, adding in your intro, outro, sound effects, music... and whatever else you'd like to add to make it yours.
 I use and love Logic Pro X as a die hard Mac nerd but for a free alternative available on all platforms, check out Audacity.